MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-visualizations.md

 1. From within your resource, select **Activity Log** from the side menu.
 1. Select a change from the list.
 1. Select the **Change history** tab.
-1. For the Azure Monitor Change Analysis service to scan for changes in users' subscriptions, a resource provider needs to be registered.
+1. For the Change Analysis service to scan for changes in users' subscriptions, a resource provider needs to be registered.
 When you select the **Change history** tab, the tool automatically registers **Microsoft.ChangeAnalysis** resource provider.
 1. Once registered, you can view changes from **Azure Resource Graph** immediately from the past 14 days.
    - Changes from other sources will be available after ~4 hours after subscription is onboard.